Early and simple domes: Neolithic and Chalcolithic

 Small domes in corbelled stone or brick over round-plan houses go back to the Neolithic period in the ancient Near East, and served as dwellings for poorer people throughout the prehistoric period, but domes did not play an important role in monumental architecture.

 The discoveries of seal impressions in the ancient site of Chogha Mish (c.
 6800 to 3000 BC), located in the Susiana plains of Iran, in the vicinity of the modern city of Dezful in Khuzestan province, show the extensive use of dome structures in mud-brick and adobe buildings, likely granaries.
 Other examples of mud-brick buildings that also seemed to employ the "true" dome technique have been excavated at Tell Arpachiyah, a Mesopotamian site of the Halaf (c.
 6100 to 5400 BC) and Ubaid (c.
 5300 to 4000 BC) cultures.
-Excavations at Tell al-Rimah have revealed pitched-brick domical vaults from about 2000 BC.